Image: Shutterstock

 - Raspberry Leaf –in addition to increasing breast milk supply, it will also help your uterus recover after delivery.

-- Stinging Nettle – it is loaded with vitamins and minerals that also aid in increasing breast milk supply (3).
+- Stinging Nettle Leaf – it is loaded with vitamins and minerals that also aid in increasing breast milk supply (3).

 Herbal Teas That May Decrease Breast Milk Production